 6. URBAN LAB ON PUBLIC SPACE – LITHUANIA

-Urban Lab Lithuania is planned on 13 – 14 May 2021 and offline.
+Urban Lab is planned in Visaginas on 21 May 2021 and as a hybrid event.
 Please follow for more information soon.

 In March 2021, an Urban Lab will be carried out in Lithuania.